Applications closed 8 October 2017

-The Lowitja Institute Aboriginal and Torres Strait Islander Health CRC (Lowitja Institute CRC) is seeking applications for research grants under the theme of ‘Valuing Aboriginal and Torres Strait Islander Young Men’.
+The Lowitja Institute Aboriginal and Torres Strait Islander Health CRC (Lowitja Institute CRC) sought applications for research grants under the theme of ‘Valuing Aboriginal and Torres Strait Islander Young Men’.

 The research questions are the result of extensive consultations through expert workshops, as well as the Valuing Aboriginal and Torres Strait Islander Young Men Advisory Group whose participants contribute community, research, policy and/or service delivery experience in Aboriginal or Torres Strait Islander men’s health and wellbeing.